 Found on the north east coast of Scotland, Aberdeen is a lovely city that often slips under the radar of most visitors to Scotland.

 Aberdeen also make a great base to explore the surrounding area.
 There’s a huge amount to see within easy reach of Aberdeen, including castles, whisky distilleries, and Scotland’s largest national park.
+You could easily spend many days sightseeing from the city and not run out of things to do!

 Best Day Trips from Aberdeen